ulbqb/relayer/docs/tiger-theta-demo.md

 # First, download and build the lbm sim and gaia source code so we have a working blockchain to test against
 $ make get-lbmsim build-lbmsim
-$ make get-gaia build-gaia

-# lbmsim-gaia creates the lbm sim and gaia-based chains with data directories in this repo
+# tiger-theta creates the lbm sim and gaia-based chains with data directories in this repo
 # it also builds and configures the relayer for operations with those chains
-$ ./examples/demo/scripts/lbmsim-gaia
+$ ./examples/demo/scripts/tiger-theta
 # NOTE: If you want to stop the lbm sim and gaia-based chains running in the background use `killall simd && killall gaiad`

 # At this point the relayer --home directory is ready for normal operations between
-# lbmsim-0 and gaia-0.
+# tiger-0 and theta-testnet-001.
 Looking at the folder structure of the relayer at this point is helpful
 # NOTE: to install tree try `brew install tree` on mac or `apt install tree` on linux
 $ tree ~/.relayer